Didgeridoo Down Under: Awesome Educational Entertainment!

 World Music, Earth Science & Ecological Entertainment!

-Join us for an epic musical, multimedia and scientific adventure, from the birth of the universe to the age of dinosaurs to the modern world … as we weave world music, a theatrical performance and stunning projector visuals into a captivating and interactive program.
-Students will learn how the air we breathe was created; they’ll marvel at prehistoric creatures roaming primordial landscapes; they’ll observe interactions between different animal species; they’ll participate with a musical performance; and most importantly, they’ll learn how to protect our beautiful and beloved Earth.
+Join us for an epic musical and scientific adventure, from the birth of the universe to the age of dinosaurs to the modern world.
+We weave world music, awe-inspiring visuals and audience participation into a captivating show.
+Students will marvel at prehistoric creatures roaming primordial landscapes; they’ll explore a mysterious plant communication network; they’ll observe interactions between different animal species; and most importantly, they’ll learn how to protect our precious Earth.
+Some students will be invited to play musical instruments.
+It’s interactive, educational, inspirational!

 Duration: 60 minutes